Step by step guide to purchasing your first home

 - Once all conditions are meet and deposit is paid the property becomes unconditional!

-The Mortgage Girls also supply you with a home buyers guide which includes all the steps along the way.
+The Mortgage Girls also supply you with our detailed Home Buyers or Finance for Builds guide which includes all the steps along the way.

-It’s now time to sit down and work out how you would like to structure your lending, for fixed rates these can be confirmed and signed off up to 30 days prior to settlement.
+It’s now time to sit down and work out how you would like to structure your lending.
+Your adviser will work with you to look at suitable options to best match your lending requirements.

 In the meantime a really handy calculator for working out your potential repayments;